Cost to Pebble Dash a House

 Harling is also considered to be a traditional pebble dash finish.
 It is seen mostly on houses in Scotland and Ireland.
 Traditionally, Harling was a lime-based product that was cast onto exterior walls using a flicking method.

-The process involves layering Lime until it reaches the desired effect.
+The process involves layering lime until it reaches the desired effect.
 This is also a useful type of covering for walls that have been poorly maintained or for covering up old brickwork.

 Tyrolean or Stucco

-Tyrolean or Stucco is another traditional type of finish that is mostly seen on properties in England and Wales.
-It involves using a Tyrolean gun to build up layers until the desired finish is achieved.
+Tyrolean or stucco is another traditional type of finish that is mostly seen on properties in England and Wales.
+It involves using a tyrolean gun to build up layers until the desired finish is achieved.
 This method is great for covering up walls that have old or poorly conditioned brickwork.

-Alternatives to Pebble Dash
+Pebble Dash Alternatives

 There are a number of alternative render options available as an alternative to a pebble dash.
 The list below highlights some alternatives to a pebble dash along with some information on each of these alternatives.